_

 Chakotay tried not to cower, failing miserably.
 All he could do was stand his ground.
 "I understand why he did that, true the majority you mentioned are very angry about it, but I'm not as I'd of done the same thing.
 I'm more or less in his place, aren't I?"

-"I think James would of turned if he had chosen the majority Chakotay, what would you of done.. relieved them of duty?"
+"I think James would have turned if he had chosen the majority Chakotay, what would you have done?
+Relieved them of duty?"
 Kathryn said.
-"Don't these people realise that if he'd chosen them, he would of killed them after the demons?
+"Don't these people realise that if he'd chosen them, the bomb planted in Jessie would've killed them instead?
 This way he gave them a chance to fight back, which they did well might I add.
 Why should they be angry?"

 "The crew are not angry with James for that, Kathryn," Chakotay said.
 "Just the select few who were in the Mess Hall."
 Kathryn rolled her eyes and walked back to her desk.
-"This is a Starfleet ship, and wether the Marquis crew like it or not they have to follow the rules.
-Anyone who answers back would get punished.. somebody punching another, brief brig sentence..
-What does James get for.."
+"This is a Starfleet ship, and whether the Marquis crew like it or not they have to follow the rules.
+Anyone who answers back would get punished, somebody punching another, brief brig sentence.
+What does James get for..."

 "You think the crew are angry about the way I discipline James?"
 Kathryn questioned, looking amused.
 "Then they should take it out on me, not him.
 You're just covering for the crew Chakotay.
 It's the petty thing I thought it was."

 "That's only a small part of it.
-They're angry that he was responsible for the explosions, we lost a lot of people that day," Chakotay said.
+They're angry because they think he was responsible for the explosions, we lost a lot of people that day," Chakotay said.
 "What about the girl with the twins, that's getting them the most."

 Kathryn's face again turned serious and harsh.
 "Didn't he try to help her?"